 Acupuncture for IBS

 Acupuncture is a popular alternative therapy for IBS and other conditions.
 It's proven effective for treating chronic pain, according to researchers at the National Institutes of Health (NIH).
-However, the studies are mixed on whether this treatment really work for IBS.
+However, the studies are mixed on whether this treatment really works for IBS.

 Philip Schoenfeld, MD, MSEd, MSc, investigated various IBS treatments when he co-authored the treatment guidelines published by the American College of Gastroenterology.
 He says the hard data showing acupuncture's effectiveness isn't very good.
 Yet "that does not mean that acupuncture might not be helpful," he says.
 Many individuals say they feel better after acupuncture.
 Out of all alternative options, he suspects that acupuncture may help some people with IBS.